sertansenturk/tomato/tomato/models/makam_tonic_estimation/README.md

 Please refer to the paper below, if you are using this training model:

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 MORTY: A Toolbox for Mode Recognition and Tonic Identification.
 In Proceedings of 3rd International Digital Libraries for Musicology Workshop (DLfM 2016). pages 9-16, New York, NY, USA

+The precomputed training models for tonic identification and makam recognition by __Sertan Şentürk__ is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.